mvolkmann/blog/src/lambda-calculus.md

 ```

 Finally, we can define a function that combines
-the Y Combinator and the `facgen` function.
+the Y combinator and the `facgen` function.

 ```js
 const factorial = Y(facgen);